stupendous-man/goctopus/ecosystem/README.md

 # goctupus-ecosystem

-The goctupus-ecosystem is being developed as a scripted dockerized environment consisting of a number of containers that can be used to test the functionality of the goctupus framework.
+The goctupus-ecosystem is being developed as a scripted dockerized environment consisting of multiple containers that can be used to test the functionality of the goctupus framework.

+## Current List of Supported Integrations

+* Apache Kafka

 ## Instructions